ethanlindley/ethanlindley.github.io/index.md

 [A simple game launcher for _The Legend of Pirates Online,_ a private server recreation of Disney's now-defunct MMORPG, _Pirates of the Caribbean Online_](https://github.com/ethanlindley/tlopo-launcher)

-### `socketcraft.py`

-A proof-of-concept Minecraft server emulator written in Python 3.7 and built upon the [`twisted` networking engine](https://twistedmatrix.com/trac/). _Please note: this project is currently under development._

 ### `ByteArray.py`

 Originally authored by [Zaseth](https://github.com/Zaseth), [`ByteArray.py`](https://github.com/ethanlindley/ByteArray.py) is a simple script providing methods for reading and writing binary data types in Python 2.7.14.